 VIDEO PRODUCTION RECAP:

 CYCLES OF CHANGE

 A music video promoting bicycling as an alternative form of urban transportation

 Dan talks it over with Cameraman Jon Edwards while Martha waits for her test drive

 Dan directed three successful days of shooting on location around L.A. and on a soundstage with a 30' green screen in Santa Monica.
-This is Great Leap's (and Dan's) most ambitious production yet!
+This was Great Leap's (and Dan's) most ambitious production yet!

 Our stars, Nobuko Miyamoto plus Martha Gonzalez of the band Quetzal were fiercely committed, hysterically funny, utterly delightful and very courageous (especially handling some of the more daring bicycle action-shots).
 They were beautifully costumed by Yuki Ishii in her trademark dyed-fabric designs.

 Quetzal Flores (Martha's husband and namesake of the band) and their adorable son Sandino also made cameo appearances.